Leefarmer83/ievas_fragrances/README.md

 #### Subscribe
 When a user clicks on a subscribe menu option, a model launches.
-User enter their email address into the available field, and are registered to receive  information on the sites latest deals and offers.
+Users enter their email address into the available field, and are registered to receive  information on the sites latest deals and offers.

 ##### User story addressed:
 - As a user, I want to be kept up to date with the latest offers.